KaushalVasava/JetPackCompose_Basic/README.md

 - What is LazyRow, LazyColumn and how it works? (ie.Recyclerview in xml) (BRANCH-5)
 - How to make animation in JC?
 (BRANCH-6)
 - ViewPager, Card, TabLayout in JC (BRANCH-7, BOTTOM_VIEWPAGER, TAB_LAYOUT)
+- How to create Widget in Jetpack Compose?
+(BRANCH- ADD_WIDGET)
+- How to create bottom navigation bar in Jetpack compose?
+(BRANCH - bottom_nav)
+- How to create simple timer app with canvas?
+(BRANCH - timer)
+- Build complex mediation ui.
+(BRANCH - meditation_ui)
 - News app using these concepts and also use MVVM architecture, Rest API, Retrofit, Coil for Image loading, Navigation, Testing API in JC.
 (BRANCH-NEWS_APP)
-- How to create Widget in Jetpack Compose?
-(BRANCH- ADD_WIDGET)

 # Topics
 - What is Jetpack compose?: